YingsenMao/django_poll/readme.md

 ```

 Some of these applications make use of at least one database table, so you need to create the tables in the database before you can use them.
 To do this, run command: ```python manage.py migrate```.
-The **migrate** command looks at the INSTALLED_APPS setting and creates any necessary database tables according to the database settings in your **mysite/settings.py** file and the **database migrations** shipped with the app (we’ll cover those later).
 #### Create and Activate Models
 A model is the single, definitive source of information about your data.
 It contains the essential fields and behaviors of the data you're storing.
 * Each model is a Python class that subclasses **django.db.models.Model**.